PTE Guide

 When Does a Rescore Change the Score?

-Score Reviews occasionally result in a score change when a technical issue occurred — for example:
+Rescores occasionally result in a score change — most often when the human expert's evaluation differs from the original result, or when a technical issue affected scoring, for example:

 • Audio was not fully captured for a Speaking item due to a microphone issue